mslinn/jekyll_draft/README.md

 An error is raised in `development` mode if no page exists whose URL contains the matching string.

-The following generates `<p><code>/directory/blah_blah.html</code> is a draft document!</p>` if the rendered page with a url that includes the string `blah.html` in is a draft, and the Jekyll website generation was performed in development mode, and the only page with a matching URL is <code>/directory/blah_blah.html</code>:
+The following generates `<p><code>/directory/blah_blah.html</code> is a draft document!</p>` if the rendered page with a url that ends with the string `blah.html` in is a draft, and the Jekyll website generation was performed in development mode, and the only page with a matching URL is <code>/directory/blah_blah.html</code>: